tmtxt/tmtxt-dired-async/readme.md

 remove the current file at point from the waiting list. **C-c C-e** to empty the waiting list.
 Finally, **C-c C-v** to copy all files in the list to the current directory.

+## Other config

+Set the time to close the result window after finish, measured in second

+	(setq-default tmtxt/dired-async-post-process-window-show-time "5")

+Set the height for the result window, measured in the number of lines

+	(setq-default tmtxt/dired-async-result-window-height 10)